 Thomas Hardy, Enid Blyton, Ian McEwan, John Meade Faulkner, Jane Austen, John Fowles: Dorset has more than its fair share of bookish connections, so it’s no wonder that several book festivals have grown up around this literary heritage.

 Here, the Good Hotel Guide has paired some of its favourite hotels in Dorset with the area’s most famous writers and literary festivals, so bookworms can leaf through the best the county has to offer.

 Roll out of bed straight into a Sherborne Literary Society event, from The Eastbury, Sherborne

-The Eastbury Hotel and Spa is a little oasis in the pretty town of Sherborne with a walled garden, characterful Georgian features and an acclaimed restaurant.
+The Eastbury Hotel and Spa is a little oasis in the pretty town of Sherborne with a walled garden and characterful Georgian features.